google-deepmind/bsuite/README.md

 You can generate a short PDF report summarizing how different algorithms compare along the dimensions considered by Bsuite by simply running `pdflatex bsuite/reports/bsuite_report.tex`.

+Examples of bsuite reports can be found in `bsuite/reports/examples/`.